 - 1/16 teaspoon of F-Biotic or other feline digestive enzymes

-Serve room temp...this is food not drink, even though it is in semi liquid form:-)
+Serve room temperature...this is food, not drink, even though it is in semi liquid form. :-)

-*To make the broth - 2-3 pounds of chicken well cleaned - I boil using a whole chicken to include the neck.
-Cover with water (2 to 3 inches above chicken), add 1/4 cup of tomato juice....please do not not use V8.
+To make the broth, begin with 2-3 pounds of well-cleaned chicken.
+I boil using a whole chicken to include the neck.
+Cover with water (2 to 3 inches above chicken,) and add 1/4 cup of tomato juice....please do not not use V8.
 Simmer for several hours, breaking the chicken off into the pot and adding water as needed.
 Save broth and freeze into small zip lock baggies.
-(Discard ALL bones, and the meat left doesn't really have much nutrition value at this point, so you might as well discard it as well...the nutrition is all in the broth.)
+Discard ALL bones, and the meat left doesn't really have much nutrition value at this point, so you might as well discard it as well.
+The nutrition is all in the broth.

-Serve little meals when cat is stressed or ill.
-Works like chicken soup does for humans:-) Hint- keep feeding the normal diet alongside this treat.
+Serve little meals when the cat is stressed or ill.
+This works like chicken soup does for humans. :-) Hint, keep feeding the normal diet alongside this treat.

 I serve them as treats several times a day.
 They are good for skin, coat, and all around good health.
 Most cats gobble them up.
 When I started making these cookies I used only the dry food and the baby food.
 Through time I have played with the mix and added to it as to the needs I was seeking.

-Persians can blow coat under stress so I wanted to add something to help slow this process down while showing.
+Persians can blow (shed) their coats under stress so I wanted to add something to help slow this process down while showing.
 That is why I added the brewers yeast and kelp mix.